sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     Retrieves the dpu health object having the detailed dpu health Fetched from the DPUs

     Returns:
-        An object instance of the dpu health
+        An object instance of the dpu health.
+An object instance of the dpu health.
+Should consist of two lists "summary and monitorlist" See system_health.py for usage
         Returns None on switch module
 ```